oroinc/documentation/crm/user_guide/activities/activities_overview.rst

 |

-You will see that the opportunity on which view page the task was added, appears as a context of the task being created.
+When you add a task from an opportunity page, this opportunity is displayed as a context of the task being created.

 |